python-trio/flake8-async/README.md

 - **TRIO100**: a `with trio.fail_after(...):` or `with trio.move_on_after(...):`
   context does not contain any `await` statements.
 This makes it pointless, as the timeout can only be triggered by a checkpoint.
+- **TRIO101** `yield` inside a nursery or cancel scope is only safe when implementing a context manager - otherwise, it breaks exception handling.